What is the pineal gland?

 What does melatonin do?

+Melatonin helps the body control sleep patterns the day and night cycle (the internal body clock).
 Melatonin levels are highest before the time you usually go to sleep and lower during the day.

 What medical conditions are related to the pineal gland?

 Medical conditions related to the pineal gland are very rare.
 However, cysts or tumours of the pineal gland may cause symptoms such as a change in vision, headaches, nausea or seizures.

 If you are suspected of having a pineal gland tumour, you will need to see a specialist for further advice.